diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

 I will write about that exercise in a future post.
 For this one, instead, I'd like to provide a resource for some of the basics related to writing Python's extension modules.

 I must say, to my disdain, that to actually start and write something with the C API was a little bit more difficult than I initially thought.
+The first impression leaves you with some question as there is a lot to learn.
 I could not find that many good resources on it and the best resource there is, the [Python/C API Reference Manual](https://docs.python.org/3/c-api/index.html) and the [Extending and Embedding the Python Interpreter Tutorial](https://docs.python.org/3/extending/index.html), while good, are not QT level good regarding documentation.
 Nonetheless, with a bit of effort, combined with the [CPython source code](https://github.com/python/cpython), it is more than enough to start writing something.
+In the end, it isn't as complicated as it may seem.

 To have some code reference, I will use the first thing I build in this last few days, a static size array of references that is type-checked at runtime ( similar to a C array of pointers in some way but with some notable differences ).